 Most data in MAST can be retrieved anonymously.
 But retrieving protected data with an API requires both authentication and authorization.
 Authorization is granted by MAST to program Principal Investigators, and may be granted by a PI to their collaborators.
 Authentication in the Portal is achieved by logging in with your MyST credentials; authentication for scripted retrieval is achieved with a MAST API token.
 These tokens, which are long alpha-numeric strings, may be provided to a script:

 - by a user responding to a prompt

 - by storing the token string in the shell environment variable

 Users of bash can do this in the shell they use to access an API with the following command (or, optionally, store in their

 For security reasons MAST tokens expire after 10 days of inactivity or 60 days after creation, whichever comes first.
 If you have a script which used to work but now fails with an authorization error, check to see if your token is still active.
 It is easy to generate a new MAST token.

-The following subsections provide a variety of examples of how to use the MAST APIs with python or shell scripts.
+The following subsections provide a variety of examples of how to use the MAST APIs with Python or shell scripts.
 For a more extensive discussion of MAST APIs, with many more worked examples, see MAST Web Services.
-Some of the tutorials below take the form of Jupyter notebooks, which reside in an STScI notebook repository.
+Some of the tutorials below take the form of Jupyter Notebooks, which reside in the MAST Notebook repository.